Humans in Research

 Annual Renewal and Study Completion

-Researchers wanting to continue with a project beyond the expiry date of their current ethics approval are required to submit an Annual Renewal of Ethics Approval form.
-This may be done up to 4 times, for a total of 5 years of approval of a protocol.
+Researchers wanting to continue with a project beyond the expiry date of their current ethics approval are required to submit a Renewal.
+This may be done up to 4-6 times, for a total of 7 years of approval of a protocol.

 Once the objectives of the study have been met (data collection and primary analysis completed), the study may be closed.
-This requires the submission of a Study Completion Report.
+This requires the submission of a Protocol Completion Report..

-Review and approval of Annual Renewals and Study Completion Reports take normally 2 weeks.
+Review and approval of Renewals and Protocol Completion Reports take normally 2 weeks.
 As expiry of ethics approval may affect the status of funding, it is advised that these documents be submitted well in advance of ethics expiry dates.
-Please submit all Continuing Ethics Review forms and supporting documentation to firstname.lastname@example.org.

-All currently active REB-approved protocols are eligible to be selected for a site visit as part of the Post-Approval Review (PAR) program.
+All currently active REB-approved protocols are eligible to be selected for a Post-Approval Review (PAR) visit.
 This program has been developed as part of the University of Toronto’s commitment to maintaining the highest ethical standards in research.
 PAR site visits are intended to be collegial and educational to actively promote awareness of the ethical and regulatory requirements governing human research while facilitating compliance with the REB-approved ethics protocol.

-Any proposed changes to an approved research project requires submission of an Amendment Request.
+Any proposed changes to an approved research project requires submission of an Amendment.

 Definition of Amendment